CDC Guidelines for Testing:

 - People who have symptoms of COVID-19.

-- People who have been asked or referred to get testing by their healthcare provider, local, or state health department.
+- People who have been asked or referred to get tested by their healthcare provider, or state, tribal, or territorial health department.

 MedFast Urgent Care Centers has testing available for COVID-19, at all locations in Brevard and Volusia county.